Operational Value of Organization Zara

 Zara

-Zara is a Spanish brand, which was found in 1975.
+Zara is a Spanish brand which was founded in 1975.
 It was founded by Amancio Ortega and Rosalia Mera.
 Zara belongs to the Inditex group, which is the world’s largest retail apparel company.
-It has almost 2266 stores around the world, and has almost 20 different clothing collections.
-Zara belongs to the family of Massimo Dutti, Pull&Bear, Zara Home, Bershka, Stardivarius, Oysha.
+It has almost 2266 stores around the world and has almost 20 different clothing collections.
+Zara belongs to the family of Massimo Dutti, Pull&Bear, Zara Home, Bershka, Stradivarius, and Oysha.

-In this study, it will include the operational processes with managerial and service context of Zara.
+This study, will include the operational processes within the managerial and service context of Zara.
 It will demonstrate the organizational capabilities, and determine the features that are included in the designing, implementing, controlling, and monitoring of the processes.
-Further, it will discuss the features that are involved in the operational decision making and helping in the decision making criteria.
+Further, it will discuss the features that are involved in operational decision-making and help in the decision-making criteria.

 Founded in 1975, as a producer of lingerie products in La Coruna, today Zara is considered the flagship brand of Inditex group.
-The retail sales of Zara is expected to generate $8.2B (almost €9.3B), which will make Ortega (Inditex Chairman) the richest man in spain.
-Zara success factors in the operational processes include vertical integration approach, just-in-time production, sales, and marketing of the company.
-Vertical integration is where a company breakdowns it production patterns, into different parts or departments, to increase their quality of production.
+The retail sales of Zara are expected to generate $8.2B (almost €9.3B), which will make Ortega (Inditex Chairman) the richest man in Spain.
+Zara’s success factors in the operational processes include the vertical integration approach, just-in-time production, sales, and marketing of the company.
+Vertical integration is where a company breakdowns it production patterns into different parts or departments to increase the quality of production.
 Zara also makes such approaches viable, which increases their flexibility to respond to new fashion trends then its competitors.
-Unlike their competitors (H&M and Gap), Zara produces almost half of their clothings in-house, rather than depending upon third party suppliers and slow moving outsourced networks.
-Richard Hyman of Verdict tells that, vertical integration is now out of fashion in the consumer industry, but Zara is a tremendous exception in this context.
+Unlike their competitors (H&M and Gap), Zara produces almost half of their clothing in-house, rather than depending upon third-party suppliers and slow-moving outsourced networks.
+Richard Hyman of Verdict says that vertical integration is now out of fashion in the consumer industry, but Zara is a tremendous exception in this context.

-Starting first from intial staining, almost all of Zara’s products take form in manufacturing and design plant in La Coruna (Spain), where the stitching is done by local women around hundreds of different local communities.
-Clothing designers communicate with the store managers daily, to determine the new items in request (Slack, 2015).
-Zara feed fresh designs and repeat orders into their production plant which is supported by real-time sales record.
-After this process, the desired items are shipped twice a week directly to the stores, instead of keeping inventories and warehousing the products.
+Starting first from initial staining, almost all of Zara’s products take form in the manufacturing and design plant in La Coruna (Spain), where the stitching is done by local women around hundreds of different local communities.
+Clothing designers communicate with the store managers daily to determine the new items in request (Slack, 2015).
+Zara feeds fresh designs and repeat orders into their production plant, which is supported by real-time sales records.
+After this process, the desired items are shipped twice a week directly to the stores instead of keeping inventories and warehousing the products.

-In the production and operations, speed is one of the critical factors which needs to be cater accordingly.
+In production and operations, speed is one of the critical factors that need to be catered to accordingly.
 It tells about the response time and production procedure of a company (Power, Sharda & Burstein, 2015).
 Zara is very fast in responding to demand, which is often from a direct customer or the store itself.
 Zara maintains a pull model in their supply chain and inventory management.
 They produce almost 1000 different designs each month, based on the present currents and revenue of stores.
-Zara monitors their customers spendings, and evaluate what type of product designs are consumed by the customers.
+Zara monitors their customers’ spending and evaluates what types of product designs are consumed by the customers.
 According to the information on hand, they remake the designs as the customer wants.
-Zara operates almost four and a half days per week on leaving some relaxation for extra shifts, full capability and temporary labour to get help when they need.
+Zara operates almost four and a half days per week, leaving some relaxation for extra shifts, full capability, and temporary labor to get help when they need it.

-Zara focuses on small set of productions, which is a key factor in their design efficiency.
-They have a fast turnover, where they produce small number of items for every product.
-It helps them understanding, what designs are successful in the market and what additions can be done to their product line.
-Zara aquire this strategy, to better analyze what desgins to be placed in the market and what the customer demands.
+Zara focuses on a small set of productions, which is a key factor in their design efficiency.
+They have a fast turnover, where they produce a small number of items for every product.
+It helps them understand what designs are successful in the market and what additions can be made to their product line.
+Zara acquired this strategy to better analyze what desgins to be placed in the market and what the customer demands.
 It also decreases the risk of producing such items which the customer does not want.

-Zara is considered to be the leaders of supply chain process, which is also considered as their competitive advantage.
+Zara is considered to be the leader of the supply chain process, which is also considered as their competitive advantage.
 They have made sure that the supply chain tasks are performed with equal standards in terms of quality, cost, speed, flexibility, and dependability of their design and operation process.
-Provided the knowledge about supply chain and design processes, Zara have a unique approach as compared to their competitors.
+Provided the knowledge about supply chain and design processes, Zara has a unique approach as compared to their competitors.
 They work out efficient ways to provide the best outcome for the customers.

-One of the key elements in the operation department, is the 4Vs which contribute to the design and strategy of a company’s performance.
+One of the key elements in the operation department is the 4Vs which contribute to the design and strategy of a company’s performance.
 These 4Vs consist of volume, variety, variation, and visibility (Power, Sharda & Burstein, 2015).
-Volume is the number of product and services produced by an organization.
-It can be calculated on daily or monthly basis.
-Volume is effected by the quality, standard, and pattern of a product and its design (Shaik & Abdul-Kader, 2014).
+Volume is the number of products and services produced by an organization.
+It can be calculated on a daily or monthly basis.
+Volume is affected by the quality, standard, and pattern of a product and its design (Shaik & Abdul-Kader, 2014).
 Companies manage their volume standards, by making less quantity and quality products.
-Its their core importance to make appropriate volume allocations and meet this aspect of design criteria.
-In terms of Zara, the company makes quality products as the customer wants, and in less quantities.
-This helps them in making appropriate decisions to produce the required items, instead of producing a product line which is not required by the customer.
-Variety, is the number of different product and designs a company offers to the customer (Shaik & Abdul-Kader, 2014).
-Using this approach, companies need to have multi skilled staff which can help in the operation process flow, and the required resources like supplies and inventories.
-A low cost management policy is difficult to achive if the company has no variety to give to their customers.
-Zara, has a wide range of clothing line which are finished from the stores every month.
-It means that Zara has the flexibility and the skills needed to produce a range of creative product line to be displayed to the customers.
+It’s their core importance to make appropriate volume allocations and meet this aspect of design criteria.
+In terms of Zara, the company makes quality products as the customer wants and in fewer quantities.
+This helps them make appropriate decisions to produce the required items instead of producing a product line that is not required by the customer.
+Variety is the number of different products and designs a company offers to the customer (Shaik & Abdul-Kader, 2014).
+Using this approach, companies need to have multi-skilled staff which can help in the operation process flow and the required resources like supplies and inventories.
+A low-cost management policy is difficult to achieve if the company has no variety to give to its customers.
+Zara has a wide range of clothing lines which are finished from the stores every month.
+It means that Zara has the flexibility and the skills needed to produce a range of creative product lines to be displayed to customers.

-Variation, is the most important term in the operation process, which refers the degree of changing demands for the company in a given time (Shaik & Abdul-Kader, 2014).
+Variation is the most important term in the operation process, which refers to the degree of changing demands for the company in a given time (Shaik & Abdul-Kader, 2014).
 Consumers always tend to have a creative line of products, and so the demand is increased for the company to respond.
-It also includes the importance of product customization, done by a company to meet the customers needs.
-Zara, has always met their demand criteria in terms of designing and customer selling.
-As an operation approach, Zara analyzes their customer requirements and meet the demands with the course of time.
+It also includes the importance of product customization, done by a company to meet the customer’s needs.
+Zara has always met their demand criteria in terms of design and customer selling.
+As an operation approach, Zara analyzes their customer requirements and meets the demands over the course of time.
 Small batch productions make it easier for Zara to meet the demands of the consumers, because they produce less amount of products, which increases the demand for variation in products.

-Visibility, means where the customer experience their services or orders and can make statements against it (Shaik & Abdul-Kader, 2014).
+Visibility means where the customer experiences their services or orders and can make statements against them (Shaik & Abdul-Kader, 2014).
 Generally, it is the tracking done by the customer against the order they have placed.
-Visibility is increased when providing service, as customer is directly involved in it, but for a product, customer is not directly in process of a operation of product.
-Zara, has a less visibility factor in their production process, because customer will see their product only in stores not in the production area.
+Visibility is increased when providing service, as the customer is directly involved in it, but for a product, the customer is not directly in the process of the operation of the product.
+Zara has a less visibility factor in their production process because the customer will see their product only in stores not in the production area.

-Companies at certain point analyze what their operations should consider and decisions can be made according to it.
-Operational activities and decision making play a vital role in the formation of production processes, and how they are affected by the decisions a company has taken (Cohen-Hatton, Butler & Honey, 2015).
+Companies, at a certain point, analyze what their operations should consider, and decisions can be made according to it.
+Operational activities and decision-making play a vital role in the formation of production processes and how they are affected by the decisions a company has taken (Cohen-Hatton, Butler & Honey, 2015).
 These are influenced by certain factors.

 Importance vs Performance Matrix: